rnwolf/dbr/dbr_mvp/UPDATED_FRONTEND_PHASES.md

 - Performance and error handling validation

 This updated plan leverages the completed backend and aligns with the detailed Buffer Board Components specification while maintaining the TDD approach throughout.

+---

+## Phase 9: Production Hardening & Advanced Features (Post-MVP)

+### Day 9A: Email Integration & User Self-Service (Est. 2-3 Days)

+#### Step 9.1: Email Service Integration
+**Objective**: Integrate a transactional email service (e.g., SendGrid, Mailgun) into the backend.
+- **Tasks**:
+  - Configure email service provider.
+  - Create an email sending utility in the backend.
+  - Add API endpoints for sending templated emails.

+#### Step 9.2: User Invitation Flow
+**Objective**: Replace the manual user creation with a secure, email-based invitation system.
+- **Tasks**:
+  - Generate secure, single-use invitation tokens.
+  - Create an "Invite User" email template.
+  - Build a public-facing page for new users to accept invites and set their password.
+  - Update the Org Admin UI to send email invitations.

+#### Step 9.3: Password Reset Flow
+**Objective**: Implement a self-service password reset feature.
+- **Tasks**:
+  - Create a "Forgot Password" feature on the login screen.
+  - Generate secure password reset tokens.
+  - Create a password reset email template.
+  - Build a public-facing page for users to set a new password.